Law of the Czech Republic: Criminal law

 Since 2010, Czech criminal law is regulated mainly, though not only, by the Criminal Code Act 2009 (trestní zákoník), which codifies substantive criminal law.
 The comprehensive regulatory statute for criminal procedure is the Criminal Proceedings Code Act 1961 (trestní řád).
 The two codes are complemented by the Juvenile Criminal Justice Act 2003, which deals with alleged offenders aged between 15 (the threshold of criminal liability as well as age of legal consent) and 17.

 Until 2009, the criminal code statute in force dated back to 1961.
-In spite of numerous amendments made since the 1989, it still conformed to the communist ideology, oriented on punishment of perceived enemies of the socialist regime.
+In spite of numerous amendments made since 1989, it still conformed to the communist ideology, oriented on punishment of perceived enemies of the socialist regime.
 As a part of an effort to comprehensively reform law and justice, a brand new codification has been written.
 The Ministry of Justice announced it as an "elaborate piece of work boiled down from the experience and knowledge of foremost expert on criminal law", which can be proudly compared to modern criminal codes of other democratic countries.

 The purpose of the 2009 codification was to bring the criminal justice system in line with the rest of Europe.
 The main change introduced by the code was transition from material to formal conception of criminal offence.
 Another thing the lawyers drafting the 2009 code had in mind, and expressed it in the area of sentencing tariffs, was a new balance of punishment against rehabilitation effect on the criminal.
 On one hand we see the sentences for felony (zločin) which carry a sentence of at least 5 years.
 On the other a newly created category of misdemeanour (přečin) introduces a host of community sentences (alternativní tresty), including community payback (veřejně prospěšné práce) or house arrest (domácí vězení).
 The code also outlaws doping.

 Less serious breaches of law are called contraventions (přestupek).
 These are not normally dealt with by the courts of law, but rather punished either by the police on the spot, or through a procedure in front of a committee at the local or municipal authority, or sometimes other administration body.
 The result is not a conviction, and so such a punishment will not blemish the culprit's criminal record.
 Like with other administrative acts, the outcome of this procedure can be challenged through the administrative justice process.
 A typical example of contraventions in Czech law this are driving offences.
 (In the common law world, acts falling into this category would be classed as summary offences.)